Port Credit Marine Surveys

 over there so there may be more moisture.

 So you plunk down $350 - $750 for a meter, stick it on deck and see a reading of 15%, move it a few inches and see a reading of 30%.
 What does that mean ?
 Well it doesn't mean "percent".
 Get that word right out of your head. it means that something on, in or under that surface has higher capacitance but not necessarily caused by moisture.
 Anything with higher conductivity will produce higher readings.
 Things likely to have higher conductivity are bottom paints containing metals like copper, carbon and various oxides.
 If a metal tank or an electrical conductor is touching the inside of the hull or deck, the meter may pick it up.
 If a metal plate is embedded in the laminate (rudder stocks, chainplates, deck fittings, motor mounts, backing plates etc.) they will likely show higher readings whether you know they are in there or not.
-Some gelcoat colour pigments contain metals such as aluminum oxide or titanium dioxide which will produce higher moisture readings.
-Condensation or even dirt on the opposite side of a thin laminate can also cause high readings and carbon fiber will show moisture readings equivalent to those of a wet sponge.
-Very rough non-slid patterns (reduced sensor contact) or an FRP skin that has separated from the core can show false low readings.
+Some gelcoat colour pigments contain metals such as aluminum oxide or titanium dioxide which will produce higher moisture readings and there are a few manufacturers who use gelcoats that will show extremely high numbers right out of the mold.
+Condensation or even dirt on the opposite side of a thin laminate can also cause high readings and carbon fiber will show moisture readings equivalent to your meter being submerged.
+Very rough non-skid patterns (reduced sensor contact) or an FRP skin that has separated from the core can show false low readings.

 Moisture meters become more useful when dealing with cored materials as long as the overlying FRP is not much thicker than 3/8" thick as no meter I have seen is reliable at reading much deeper than that.
-Some manufacturers claim their meters can read up to up to 1 1/2" deep.... maybe in a lab, certainly not in the real world.
+Some manufacturers claim their meters can read up to up to 1 1/2" deep.... maybe in a lab, certainly not in any boatyard I frequent.
 Moisture in balsa core shows up quite readily on the meter as does water in supposedly closed cell foam cores or water trapped between the FRP and the core.

 Each meter in the following photos is identified by an alpha character.